OceanGPT/OceanGym/README.md

 ### Modify Configuration File

-The sample configuration files can be found in `asset\perception\map_config`.
+The sample configuration files can be found in `asset/perception/map_config`.
 You need to copy this and paste it into your HoloOcean project's configuration.

 ### Collect Camera Images Only